-The CPUC's policy and reliability base case portfolio and the offshore wind sensitivity portfolio have been mapped to busbars in reasonable accordance with the criteria and with consideration of state policy objectives, as described in the Methodology (see Appendix A).
+The CPUC's policy and reliability base case portfolio has been mapped to busbars in reasonable accordance with the criteria and with consideration of state policy objectives, as described in the Methodology (see Appendix A).
 Staff mapped an unprecedented number of resources due to the portfolio's higher load scenario, more stringent greenhouse gas emissions target, and longer modeling outlook.

-In total for the base case portfolio, the Working Group staff mapped over 54,500 MW of renewables, including 4,800 MW of out-of-state wind on new out-of-state transmission and 4,700 MW of offshore wind, and over 30,000 MW of storage, including 2,000 MW of long duration storage, in the 2035 portfolio to substations this cycle.
+In total, the Working Group staff mapped over 54,500 MW of renewables, including 4,800 MW of out-of-state wind on new out-of-state transmission and 4,700 MW of offshore wind, and over 30,000 MW of storage, including 2,000 MW of long duration storage, in the 2035 portfolio to substations this cycle.
 The results of the 2033 and 2035 mapped portfolios (Appendices B and C) are transmitted to the CAISO for use in the reliability and policy-driven base case in the 2023-2024 TPP.
 In comparison, staff mapped 25,500 MW of renewables, including 1,500 MW of out-of-state wind and 1,700 MW of offshore wind, and over 14,500 MW of storage in the 2022-2023 TPP base case portfolio.
-Figure 5 compares the amount of resources mapped in this report for the base case portfolio for the 2023-2024 TPP two study years, 2033 and 2035, and for the offshore wind sensitivity portfolio to the amount of resources mapped in the portfolios adopted by the CPUC as base cases for the 2021-2022 TPP and the 2022-2023 TPP.
+Figure 4 Error!
+Reference source not found.compares the amount of resources mapped in this report for the base case portfolio for the 2023-2024 TPP two study years, 2033 and 2035, to the amount of resources mapped in the portfolios adopted by the CPUC as base cases for the 2021-2022 TPP and the 2022-2023 TPP.

-Figure 5: Final resource comparison of the 2023-2024 TPP base case portfolio in 2033 and 2035 and offshore wind sensitivity portfolio with the base case portfolios for the 2021-2022 and 2022-2023 TPPs.
+Figure 4: Final resource comparison of the 2023-2024 TPP base case portfolio in 2033 and 2035 with the base case portfolios for the 2021-2022 and 2022-2023 TPPs.

-The 2021-2022 TPP base case portfolio resulted in the identified need for six policy-driven transmission upgrades potentially costing between 1.1 - 1.5 billion within the CAISO system.
+The 2021-2022 TPP base case portfolio resulted in the identified need for six policy-driven transmission upgrades potentially costing between \$1.1 - 1.5 billion within the CAISO system.
 The 2022-2023 TPP is still on going with the draft report scheduled for release in March 2023.
-However, preliminary results indicate the likely need for several major transmission upgrades beyond the \$1.5-2 billion in upgrades identified as potentially needed in the 22-23 TPP Busbar Mapping Report.
-These additional transmission upgrades stem from a significant update to the number of underconstruction resources identified by Primary Transmission Owners (PTOs) and a joint CPUC-CEC July 2022 letter to study key OOS resources on top of deliverability already allocated to projects in the CAISO queue.
+However, preliminary results indicate the likely need for several major transmission upgrades beyond the \$1.5-2 billion in upgrades identified as potentially needed in the 22-23 TPP Busbar Mapping Report.14 These additional transmission upgrades stem from a significant update to the number of underconstruction resources identified by Primary Transmission Owners (PTOs) and a joint CPUC-CEC July 2022 letter to study key OOS resources on top of deliverability already allocated to projects in the CAISO queue.
 The near doubling of resources in the 2033 base case portfolio and more than doubling in the 2035 portfolio for the 23-24 TPP results in a significant increase in the likely transmission needs of the mapped portfolio and a much greater uncertainty to the upgrades themselves and their costs needed for the mapped results.
 Due to the portfolio size, the amount of mapped resources exceed known transmission capacity and upgrade information in multiple locations.
 Therefore, staff inferred potential transmission implications from the preliminary results of the 22-23 TPP.
-Based on these preliminary CPUC staff estimates, the 2035 mapping of the 23-24 TPP base case portfolio may need between 15 - 27 billion, including transmission needs for offshore wind and the full costs of likely out-of-CAISO transmission needs for OOS wind.
-Figure 6 depicts the approximate location and magnitude of potential transmission upgrade needs of the base case portfolio as estimated by CPUC busbar working group staff based on the 2035 mapping, the CAISO's 2021 White Paper transmission info, and the preliminary 22-23 TPP results.
-Actual transmission needs and their costs may differ significantly once the portfolio is fully studied by the CAISO through the 23-24 TPP.
-Furthermore, CAISO's TPP is not required to recommend for approval upgrades to address transmission needs that are only relevant in 2035 or can be started in future years and still be constructed in time to meet the need.
-Thus Figure 6 does not reflect what is likely to be included in the CAISO 23-24 TPP, only what CPUC busbar mapping staff estimates as likely to be needed by 2035 for the base case portfolio resources.
+Thus, actual transmission needs and their costs may differ significantly once the portfolios are fully studied by the CAISO.
+Based on these preliminary CPUC staff estimates, the 2035 mapping of the 23-24 TPP base case portfolio may need between \$15 - 27 billion, including transmission needs for offshore wind and likely out-of-CAISO transmission needs for OOS wind.